-I’m a Celebrity: From Tony Blackburn to Harry Redknapp - where are the winners now?
+I’m A Celebrity: From Tony Blackburn to Jacqueline Jossa - where are the winners now?

-Find out how the victors fared since being crowned King or Queen of the Jungle.
+The 20th series of I'm A Celebrity...
+Get Me Out of Here! is about to begin.
+Find out how the previous victors fared after they were crowned King or Queen of the Jungle.

 Cast your eye over this list of past Jungle Kings and Queens, and you’ll see that it isn’t necessarily strength, speed, or fame that makes a winner – rather a certain quality that the audience can connect with.

-We take a look at what the winners have got up to since leaving the jungle.
+Ahead of the new series which launches on ITV on Sunday, November 15, we take a look at what the 19 previous winners have got up to since they left the jungle.

 Series 1 (2002) – Tony Blackburn

 I’m a Celeb’s first-ever winner has had a chequered career since being crowned King of the Jungle.

 In 2004, he was briefly suspended from his job at Classic Gold Digital for playing too many Cliff Richard records, but further controversy was to come when he joined BBC Radio 2.

 The BBC sacked Tony in 2016 when a discrepancy arose over whether he had been interviewed about an alleged incident in the 1970s concerning Jimmy Savile’s sexual abuse on BBC premises.